biletnikov/avr-nec-ir-decoder/README.md

 The explanation of NEC protocol can be found here : http://www.sbprojects.com/knowledge/ir/nec.php The library can work on Atmel AVR Atmega48/88/168 microcontrollers (without any additional adjustments).

+The main idea of the library to work in the background, using an interrupt and timer to read data from an IR transmitter device.
+You should check the receiving status periodically and when the new NEC packet is arrived, you can grab it for the further processing.

 The NEC decoder is based on 16-bit timer and external interrupts (INT0 or INT1), however it can be rework for using PCI interrupts.
 The base frequency is 16 Mhz (Crystal resonator).
 The frequency can be changed and the timer setup should be adjusted automatically  (TIMER_COMPARE_VALUE) :